fbpx

 Straddling the Serchio River in the region of Tuscany, Lucca is one of the most popular and best day trips from Florence by train.

-siesta hour in old town Lucca, Italy
+Day Trips from Florence by Train: siesta hour in old town Lucca, Italy

-Wander the streets in old town Lucca.
+Wander the streets in the old town of Lucca.

 How To Get from Florence to Lucca by Train